 Finally after the movie was released, Chris Miller tweeted some more information.

 @DrewAtHitFix it was mostly CG with some stop motion & also some real LEGO still sets comped in.
 But Animal Logic made the CG photoreal.— Chris Miller (@chrizmillr) February 3, 2014

-The film was made using mostly CGI.
-Special care was taken to ensure the LEGO world reflected the dynamics and appearance of real LEGO bricks.
-The creators examined parts under microscopes to better understand how they wore down over time.
-Animators experimented with different levels of dust and dirt on surfaces, and added imperfections to models, like tiny gaps between bricks.
+Special care was taken to ensure the LEGO world reflected the dynamics and appearance of real LEGO.
+The creators examined parts under microscopes to better understand how they wore down over time, experimented with different levels of dust and dirt on surfaces, and added imperfections, such as tiny gaps between bricks.

-Did you enjoy this post?
-Learn more about stop motion with the Stopmotion Explosion Animation Kit - a complete animation package!
+Learn more about movie making with the Stopmotion Explosion Animation Kit - a complete animation package!